Depending on study programs, you can hand in different amounts of applications at the same time, however, never more than three.

-* Applicants for a second course of study may make only one application to Freie Universität Berlin according to BerlHZVO § 11 (1).
+* Applicants for a second study program can submit only one application to Freie Universität Berlin according to BerlHZVO § 11 (1).

-* Applicants with professional qualifications group 3 may make only one application to Freie Universität Berlin according to BerlHG § 11 (3) (Berlin Higher Education Act).
+* Applicants with professional qualifications group 3 can submit only one application to Freie Universität Berlin according to BerlHG § 11 (3) (Berlin Higher Education Act).

 two further applications for undergraduate programs at Freie Universität Berlin are possible

 Please see the information portal on recognition of foreign educational qualifications (in German) to find out whether your school diploma confers direct eligibility to study at a German higher education institution.
-Freie Universität does not review educational documents.
-Foreign qualifications are reviewed exclusively as part of the process of applying to Freie Universität Berlin; the review is performed by uni-assist for international applications
+Freie Universität does not evaluate educational documents.
+Foreign qualifications are evaluated as part of the application procedure to Freie Universität Berlin only.
+The evaluation is performed by uni-assist for international applications.

 Information on the documents that must be submitted as part of the application process is available from the pages labeled Application with German general university entrance qualification and Application with non-German general university entrance qualification.
 As a general rule, application documents can only be submitted before the application deadline.